aidabehmard/planets-in-the-mw/README.md

 # planets-in-the-mw
-Combines information from various catalogs to infer the probability of a planet belonging to different Milky Way population
+Combines information from various catalogs to infer the probability of a planet belonging to different Milky Way populations